jedidiah13/Textile/README.md

 ####PHP / Apache
 This is a Django application, so what's this about PHP??
 In order to calculate shipping for the webstore, you have to get the prices from the shipping companies' api, which is PHP for UPS.
-FedEx and USPS also have PHP api's, but there are some other options as well.
+FedEx and USPS also have PHP APIs, but there are some other options as well.
 This piece of the project is not fully implemented, but see the UPS_Calculator section for more information.
 - Install an Apache server and set up PHP.
 Lots of different ways to do this!
 - MAMP is simple for Mac, WampServer is simple for Windows